Bronte House: Bronte, the suburb

-Bronte the suburb takes its name from an early settler's home, that settler being Robert Lowe who named his estate "Bronte" in honour of Horatio Nelson.
+Bronte, the suburb, takes its name from an early settler's home, Robert Lowe who named his estate "Bronte" in honour of Horatio Nelson.
 The name is a direct link to Royal Navy Admiral Lord Horatio Nelson.
 The King of Naples made Lord Nelson the Duke of Bronte in 1799.
 Bronte is a town in Sicily, west of Mt.
 Etna.
 According to a Sydney Mail article in October 1860, the Englishmen of Waverley paid tribute to the famed sea warrior by naming several roads after Nelson, including Nelson Bay, Nelson Road and Trafalgar Road (after the famous Battle of Trafalgar).
 Over time, Nelson Road became Bronte Road and Trafalgar Road became Trafalgar Street.
 The name Nelson Bay however survives on all official maps.

 Colonial Architect Mortimer Lewis bought 12 acre, most of the beach frontage at Bronte, including the current house's site, at Nelson Bay in 1836.
 By 1838 he had bought 42 acre in total, including the valley to the beach's west, the creek, a waterfall, part of the headland to the north and all of the headland to the south of the beach, and all of the beach.
 Lewis chose the house site, cut roads, fenced the land and lay the foundations of the house.
 He established a slab hut and a home farm on the property.
 In 1841 Lewis refused an offer of A£4,000 for the property.
 He faced financial crisis in 1842 and work on the house halted.
 In 1843 Lewis sold the site and unfinished house for A£420 to the barrister Robert Lowe.
 His design was probably altered by Robert and Georgiana Lowe.
 Completed in 1845, Bronte House is among the oldest buildings in the eastern suburbs of Sydney.

 The name Bronte is a late 19th. century conceit and suggests a much grander residence than is really the case.
 Early records refer to the house simply and more appropriately as 'Mr. Lowe's Cottage at Cugee'.
 Even the appellation Bronte is a relatively recent one.
 In 1799, Ferdinand IV, King of the Two Sicilies, created Lord Nelson, Duke of Bronte.

 In ancient Greek, the word "Bronte" means "Cyclops" or "Thunder" (Lady Hamilton used to refer to her lover as the 'Duke of Thunder') and in 1520, the name was officially applied to a small village on the slopes of the volcano, Mount Etna in Sicily.
 It was this Duchy that was awarded to Nelson, so Bronte must have seemed an apt choice of name for both the eponymous house, the beach and the suburb as they are all at what was, and indeed still is, known as Nelson Bay, a name that survives in all official maps and is much older than that of "Bronte Beach".